y-shimoki/serialize/README.md

 Even if serialization works correctly, changes to the fields of a class (like reordering, renaming or data type changes) might break pre-existing serializations.

 This makes necessary the addition of a versioning system that allows graceful handling of chronologic mismatches.

+# Design choices

+There are 2 ways to solve the major problems with serialization in C++:

+- External reflection system (e.g. Google's FlatBuffers and Protobuf)
+- Internal reflection system (e.g. Cereal, Boost.Serialization)

+Like most design decisions in software engineering, the choice of which path to go boils down to trade-offs:

+- An external reflection system (like an external compiler that generates the class code for the developer) adds build complexity, requires transitioning between C++ and an external file format, and can be awkward or impossible to implement 3rd-party data types.
+Yet it's more scalable and requires no boilerplate.
+- An internal reflection system (like one done through template metaprogramming) adds boilerplate code, can strecth compilation times and are less flexible.
+However they operate entirely inside C++, and can serialize 3rd-party types if designed correctly.
+	- It's noteworthy that C++26's reflection system will change the dynamics between those trade-offs, allowing for cleaner, faster serialization systems.

+Additionally, if you go with the internal reflection system, there's the necessity to pick between intrusive and non-intrusive implemenations.
+A good serialization library will allow the consumer to pick between both, but non-intrusive implementations often beat intrusive ones in long-term flexibility.